Char2sGu/nest-mikro-crud/README.md

 ---

-There are some wonderful types which are able to get **literal types** of **all** the nested circular relation fields' paths and scalar fields' paths like `"owner.books.author"`, you can feel it in the `queryDtoClass.order` and `queryDtoClass.filter` options.
+There are some wonderful types which are able to get **literal types** of **all** the nested circular relation fields' paths and scalar fields' paths like `"owner.books.author"`.
+Enjoy them in the `queryDtoClass.order`, `queryDtoClass.filter` and `queryDtoClass.expand` options.

 ---